Save money on your daily coffee to invest in your child’s future

 When I was working in an office someone brought in their Nespresso and a milk frother to share.
 I had no concept how generous this was until I was completely hooked.
 There was no need to get an expensive latte every day.
 I simply put the pod in, and added some skim frothed milk to my espresso with a touch of Torani vanilla syrup.
 It was almost so close to the real thing from my favorite coffee shop it was easy to save the money.
 But, then I left the office world and became a stay at home mom – now what?
 I didn’t have a Nespresso, and didn’t really have the money to invest in one.
 I already had a Keruig, so why did I need another kitchen appliance for coffee.
 It was hard to justify.
 Lets fast forward to Black Friday . . . when I spotted the Keurig K-Café Coffee Maker at half price! (side note: want to save big on small kitchen appliances, wait for Black Friday, see my article on the Instant Pot here , for another deal)

 I love a good deal, and it was the best of both worlds.
 While it doesn’t create a true espresso, it does concentrate any coffee pod into a coffee shot that is nice and strong.
 And with the attached frother you save counter space and money.
 That’s what I call a win-win.
 I love being able to get my favorite morning latte for a tenth the cost.
 The secret ingredient is Torani syrups.
-The best place to buy them is Smart and Final.
-I’ve seen a 375ml bottle cost as much as $9 at the grocery store, but a 750ml size bottle is just $5 at Smart and Final.
+The best place to buy them is Smart and Final (but I’ve included a link to Amazon below too).
+I’ve seen a 375ml bottle cost as much as $9 at the grocery store, but a 750ml size bottle is just $6 at Smart and Final.
 You can even order this fancy pump to place in your bottle for easy serving.

 Spending money on iced coffee at the fancy coffee place down the street is almost criminal, now that I know how easy it is to make at home.
 While there is some difference in my homemade latte versus the true espresso of a coffee shop, there is virtually no difference in how my iced coffee compares.
-It’s easy to make your own cold brew at home just like the coffee shop or enjoy my recommendation for cold brew coffee concentrate.
+It’s easy to make your own cold brew at home or enjoy my recommendation for cold brew concentrate and you’ll save money on coffee big time.

 This recipe from Pioneer Woman is the best I’ve found for making a cold brew coffee concentrate at home.
 I actually make mine even a little stronger than the recipe, so it doesn’t get overwhelmed by my beloved cream and sugar.
 Here are some tips for making the best iced coffee at home with your own cold brew concentrate.